 - Cuisine: French

-- In two wide-mouth mason jars, add 1 cup heavy whipping cream, 2 tbsp monk fruit sweetener, ¾ tsp vanilla extract.
+- In two wide-mouth mason jars, add 1 cup heavy whipping cream, 2 tbsp monk fruit sweetener, 1 scoop collagen powder, and ¾ tsp vanilla extract.

 - Shake vigorously for 5 minutes.